 The new rules allowed duty-free entry of a garment that was sewn from two or more pieces using fabric produced anywhere.
-This meant that, for the first time, garments produced in Myanmar from fabric manufactured in China could secure duty-free access to the EU.
-This change resulted in an immediate reaction in terms of trade values and utilization rates of EU trade preferences by LDCs, including Myanmar.
-As shown in Figure 2.3, the surge in exports from LDCs to the EU market between 2010 and 2011 was particularly strong for products of HS Chapter 62 with a rise in EU imports from 3.1 to 4.5 billion USD and a utilization rates jumping from 46% to 88% in one year.
-In the case of Myanmar, after the reinstatement of its GSP, the impact was immediate - garments exports of Chapter 61 and 62 to the EU under EBA more than doubled in 2014 as compared to 2012, with a continuous increase until 2017 as shown in Table 5 and Figure 2.4 below.
+This meant that, for the first time, produced in Myanmar from fabric garments manufactured in China could secure duty-free access to the European Union.
+This change resulted in an immediate reaction in terms of trade values and utilization rates of European Union trade preferences by LDCs, including Myanmar.
+As shown in figure 2.3, the surge in exports from LDCs to the European Union market between 2010 and 2011 was particularly strong for products of HS chapter 62 with a rise in European Union imports from \$3.1 billion to \$4.5 billion and a utilization rates jumping from 46 per cent to 88 per cent in one year.
+In the case of Myanmar, after the reinstatement of its GSP, the impact was immediate - garments exports of chapters 61 and 62 to the European Union under EBA more than doubled in 2014 as compared to 2012, with a continuous increase until 2017 as shown in table 5 and figure 2.4.

-In relative terms, the rise in Myanmar exports of knitted or crocheted garments (HS Chapter 61) to the EU has been more important (+318%) as the latter started from a lower value than in the case of HS Chapter 62.
-However, as can be seen in Figure 2.4, trade values in both Chapters 61 and 62 exhibit an exponential trend and utilization rates raised from zero in 2012 (not eligible for GSP) to 48% in 2013 to reach respectively 89% and 96% in 2014.
+In relative terms, the rise in Myanmar exports of knitted or crocheted garments (HS chapter 61) to the European Union has been more important (+318 per cent) as they started from a lower value than in the case of HS chapter 62.
+However, as can be seen in figure 2.4, trade values in both chapters 61 and 62 exhibit an exponential trend and utilization rates raised from zero in 2012 (not eligible for GSP) to 48 per cent in 2013 to reach, respectively, 89 per cent and 96 per cent in 2014.

-See Commission regulation No 1063/2010 of 18 November 2010 amending Regulation (EEC) No. 2454/93 laying down provisions for the implementation of Council Regulation (EEC) No 2913/92 establishing the Community Customs Code, See Inama, Per aspera ad Astra, the reform of the EU GSP rules of origin, Journal of World Trade, 2011
+41 See European Commission regulation No 1063/2010 of 18 November 2010 amending Regulation (EEC) No. 2454/93 laying down provisions for the implementation of Council Regulation (EEC) No 2913/92 establishing the Community Customs Code See Inama, Per aspera ad astra, the reform of the European Union GSP rules of origin, Journal of World Trade, 2011.